DaveyMburu/predicting-vaccine-uptake-using-behavioral-and-background-data/README.md

 ![Number of People in Household](Images/EDA/Vaccine%20uptake%20against%20number%20of%20people%20in%20household.png)

-The models I built used the above data points and others to predict the likelihood of a person getting a vaccine.
+The models I built used the above data points among others to predict the likelihood of a person getting a vaccine.
 The best performing model was a logistic regression model with this confusion matrix:

 ![Confusion Matrix](Images/Modeling/Best%20Model.png)

 The model is most effective in predicting true negatives.
 These are the people who are not likely to get the vaccine.
 This is desirable so as to help KEMRI identify where to direct its vaccination efforts.

 The false negatives are also more than the false positives.
 This is also highly desirable because it's better to direct vaccination effort to more people than necessary even those who would have gotten vaccinated anyway than missing out on potential vaccination drives to hesitant people because they were classified as likely to get vaccinated on their own.